ilhamhady/ilhamhady/README.md

 Speaking of coffee, I absolutely love deep-diving into conversations about:

-- **Programming**: From Javascript and Typescript to Next JS, React, and React Native – let's talk!
+- **Programming**: From JavaScript and TypeScript to Next JS, React, and React Native – let's talk!
 - **Web Development**: HTML, CSS, Tailwind CSS, Styled Components, and WordPress?
 Count me in!
 - **Web Design & Performance**: I'm all about creating and fine-tuning until it's just right.
 - **Digital Marketing**: Social Media Marketing, funneling, Search Engine Optimization (SEO) - I've got loads to share!
+- **AI Coding Tools & Frameworks**: I'm a fan of AI coding tools and frameworks like OpenAI, Claude, Deepseek, Ollama, Open WebUI, Lovable, and more.
+What's your favorite AI tool?

 ## Let's Connect! 🤝